AlessandroVisintin/trust_storage/utils/qbft_genesis_creator/README.md

 docker-compose up
 ```

-5. Retrieve the generated `genesis.json` and contract address files from the output directory.
+5. Retrieve the generated `genesis.json`, `bootnodes.txt` and contract address files from the output directory.